The Prisoners (The Walking Dead): Television series

+The Walking Dead: Destinies

+While initially clearing out the prison, Daryl and Carol find Andrew inside.
+The player can either choose to kick Andrew out or allow him to join the group.

+No matter if he's allowed to stay or not, Andrew later betrays the group and initiates an attack to take the prison for himself as in the TV series.
+Depending on the player's choice, Andrew either directly kills Carol or causes Lori's death in childbirth with his actions.
+In a final duel in the generator room, Andrew is killed by Rick/Shane.

 Casting and television series reception

 Andrew was portrayed by actor and rapper Markice Moore.
 He had originally auditioned for the pilot episode for the role of T-Dog, which went to IronE Singleton.
 Moore was later cast on season 3 as Andrew through his agency: "Production was very hush hush about season 3 so I didn't even know I booked it officially until a week before shooting.
 I was elated; I couldn't believe it when my manager, Gail Tassell called to tell me the good news.
 I'm a huge fan of the show, it's my favorite show on TV, so yes it was a dream come true."
 Per Glen Mazzara, "Andrew is really Tomas' right-hand man.
 These guys are really the ones who have been intimidating Axel and Oscar."

 Lew Temple was also cast as Axel.
 He described him as "a gregarious Southern redneck-biker type, who has big heart" and "a sense of compassion for his fellow man, but he is not as meek as he might appear, and though he has had to survive with four other hardened criminals, sans Oscar, this brave new world is something entirely different for him.
 He wants to associate and assimilate into the group of survivors, to the point of trying too hard to be accepted.
 He has a wry sense of humor and ironic quick wit.
 He will make you laugh and cry in the same offering."